NREL/tyche/docs/cheat-sheet.rst

   ============== ============ ================= ==========================================================================================================
   Technology     String       Any               Name of the technology.
   Style          String       numpy             See below for explanation.
   Module         String       Any               Filename of the technology model Python file, discussed below.
-Do not include the file extension.
+Do not include the file extension.<This name must be the same as the Python file or the system will not run>
   Capital        String       Any               Name of the method within the technology model Python file that returns the calculated capital cost.
   Fixed          String       Any               Name of the method within the technology model Python file that returns the calculated fixed cost.
   Production     String       Any               Name of the method within the technology model Python file that returns the calculated output amount.